 The images were rendered based on court transcriptions obtained from the Rutherford County Archives.
 The transcripts come from witness testimony given at trial for a murder that took place at the venue in 1947.
 Sanborn Maps indicating the building were also used to understand the architectural layout, building design and materials used.

 In order to breathe life into the designs, photos of patrons were imagined into the space using raster graphics editing software.
-These images of African Americans in their entertainment spaces were selected from the Charles “Teenie” Harris digital Collection at the Carnegie Museum of Art in Pittsburg, Pennsylvania.
+These images of African Americans in their entertainment spaces were selected from the Charles “Teenie” Harris digital Collection at the Carnegie Museum of Art in Pittsburg, Pennsylvania and other collections contained in the collections at the Library of Congress.

 The maps and court depositions are perhaps the only known historical artifacts that exist that describe what the building, its location, ownership, and contents.

-During the Fall 2020 - Spring 2021, I served on the Frist Art Museum's Community Advisory Board
+During the Fall 2020 - Fall 2021, I served on the Frist Art Museum's Community Advisory Board

 The board was established as a way to consult and collaborate with respected community members on the creation of exhibition and non-exhibition programming that